sanjayc208/react-fox-toast/README.md

 - **Highly Customizable**: You can customize the position, duration, content, icons, and more.
 - **Supports Promises**: Show success/error messages based on the result of promises.
 - **Custom Content**: Render custom components inside the toast.
-- **Global Toast Provider**: A single provider to manage toasts globally.
+- **Global Toast Container**: A single container to manage toasts globally.
 - **TailwindCSS Support**: Works seamlessly with TailwindCSS for styling.
+- **Pause on Hover**: Pauses the toast’s auto-dismiss timer when the user hovers over it for better control.
+- **Expandable Toasts**: Click to expand and reveal more content when there’s additional information to display.
+- **Global Theme Support**: Easily apply a global theme to your toasts for consistent styling across your app.
+- **Super Lightweight**: The lightest toast solution available, with minimal impact on your app’s performance.
+- **Smooth Transitions**: Enjoy smooth and simple transitions for toast animations, including expand, slide in, and slide out effects.

 ## Installation